BWTSE/Analysis/README.md

 If you have any questions or feel that anything in the replication package is amiss, please [open an issue](https://github.com/BrokenWindowsInvestigation/Analysis/issues).

 1. Most models have been run with moment matching to improve pareto-k diagnostics.
-We found no consistent errors in the loo estimates and did not include the moment matching in the replication package due its resource intensiveness.
+We found no consistent errors in the loo estimates and did not include the moment matching in the replication package due to its resource intensiveness.